cosmos/cosmos/whitepaper.md

 Assuming a sufficiently resilient collection of broadcast networks and a static validator set, any fork in the blockchain can be detected and the deposits of the offending validators slashed.
-This innovation, first suggedt by Vitalik Buterin in early 2014, solves the Nothing-at-Stake problem of other proof-of-stake cryptocurrencies.
+This innovation, first suggested by Vitalik Buterin in early 2014, solves the nothing-at-stake problem of other proof-of-stake cryptocurrencies.
 However, since validator sets must be able to change, over a long range of time the original validators may all become unbonded, and hence would be free to create a new chain, from the genesis block,